 Procedural Insufficiencies.
 There are also concerns in the method in which FDA collected the data used in constructing the Regulatory Impact Analysis through OIRA.
 In an effort to inform FDA of the importance of including agriculture in their economic considerations, Universal requested a meeting with OIRA.
 Upon accepting the request and scheduling the date/time, Universal received notice of the meeting's cancellation mere hours prior to the scheduled meeting (see Appendix A).

-Universal was the only organization from the agricultural private sector to request a meeting with OIRA.
-Of the 38 representatives that spoke with OIRA, only one, the North Carolina Department of Agriculture and Consumer Services, focused on the economic impact the Proposed Rule would likely have on agriculture.30 While Universal does not manufacture a tobacco product
+Universal was the only organization from the agricultural sector to request a meeting with OIRA.
+Of the 15 representatives that spoke with OIRA, none specifically focused on the economic impact the Proposed Rule would likely have on agriculture.
+While Universal does not manufacture a tobacco product for retail sale, we chose to engage with OIRA because no other business is as closely aligned to the interests of the famers as Universal.
+As such, Universal was in a unique position to explain the impacts the Proposed Rule could have on farmers and agricultural communities prior to the Agency issuing the notice.